Trending Topics

 After the first few times a warrior took a stick to the head, someone determined a protective covering was warranted.

 It seemed logical that something should be developed to shield our heads from harm.
 After all, our most vulnerable organ, the brain, was right there and ripe for disaster.
-When firefighting became more readily organized in the American Colonial period, the first firefighting “stovepipe” helmet also appeared.
-It wasn’t until 1836, however, when a New York City firefighter, Henry Gratacap, developed what is familiar to most as the firefighting helmet.

 Function over form

 According to an article by my friend and colleague, Chief Pete Lamb, Gratacap’s helmet considered function first.
 The helmet was made of leather, which was tough and resisted breakage and burning.
 The high dome deflected falling objects; the “front piece” advertised unit, rank, and usually some other identifier or decoration and the “front holder” could be used to break windows.
 The long brim to the rear channeled water and burning embers off the helmet and to the rear where they could fall harmlessly down and not into the collar of the coat.
-The traditional American firefighting helmet has changed little since those days and that shape has come to be a recognizable symbol of “the job.”

 Even the components of the helmet have their own stories.
 While the front piece is probably the most noticeable part of the helmet, the front holder of the traditional helmet has an interesting history.
 The front holder is the brass or metal crest figure that holds the front piece on the helmet.
-The most common figure used, the eagle, has long been associated with pride, courage, and valor.
-An article in The New Yorker in 1930 explained that the eagle‘s presence there actually came in or around 1825, when an unidentified sculptor was commissioned to create a burial monument for a firefighter’s grave.
+The most common figure used, the eagle, has long been associated with pride, courage and valor.
+An article in a 1930’s edition of The New Yorker explained that the eagle‘s presence there actually came in or around 1825, when an unidentified sculptor was commissioned to create a burial monument for a firefighter’s grave.
 His eagle inspired what is normally seen, but over the years, in addition to just a bit of fancy scrollwork, other objects have been represented.
 Bulldogs, greyhounds, panthers, lions, snakes, fish, seahorses, and even, yes, the beaver, which seems to be popular in Canada.

 What are firefighter helmets made of today?